You've probably heard your child's doctor talk a lot about "diabetes control,"

 is off, blood sugar levels will be too.

-In general, poorly controlled blood sugar levels can be due to any of the following:
+Poorly controlled blood sugar levels can be due to:

 not taking medicines as prescribed

 not following the meal

 plan (like eating too much or not enough food without adjusting medicines)

 or not changing the treatment plan when there's a big change in physical activity